publicarray/Mac-Rumors-iOS-app/README.md

 # Mac Rumors iOS app

-#### This project is developed for a uni assment using Appcelerator Titanium Studio.
+#### This project is developed for a uni assignment, developed using Appcelerator Titanium Studio.